AWS Well-Architected Framework: A Complete Checklist

 5 pillars of an AWS well-architected framework

 Amazon solutions architect also defines the five pillars that lie at the core of the best practices laid down in the AWS reference architecture.
-Each of them further strengthening the concepts on which the technology is built.
+Each of them further strengthens the concepts on which the technology is built.

 1. Operational Excellence

-In simple words, operational excellence refers to the enhanced ability to run systems and monitor operations for delivering business value.
+Operational excellence refers to the enhanced ability to run systems and monitor operations for delivering business value.
 It also takes into account the continuous improvement of supporting processes and procedures.

-• Evolve: Based on your operational health, the next step of achieving operational excellence lies in ‘evolution’.
-In this step, you implement frequent small incremental changes based on your previous efforts
+• Evolve: Based on your operational health, the next step of achieving operational excellence lies in ‘evolution.’
+You implement frequent small incremental changes based on your previous efforts in this step.

 The Operational excellence pillar is what is used to derive the six design principles of an AWS architecture diagram: